top of page

 Section 1.
 Number and Qualifications

-The officers of the corporation shall consist of a president, a vice-president, a secretary, a treasurer, and such other officers as the Board of Directors may from time to time appoint.
-Any two or more offices may be held by the same person, except for the offices of president and secretary.
+The officers of the corporation will consist of a president, a vice-president, a secretary, a treasurer, and such other officers as the Board of Directors may from time to time appoint.
+While not recommended, two or more offices may be held by the same person, except for the offices of president and secretary.

 Section 2.
 Election and Term of Office

-The officers of the corporation shall be elected annually by the Board of Directors at the regular annual meeting immediately following the election of Directors.
-If the election of officers shall not be held at such meeting, such election of officers shall be held as soon thereafter as may be practical.
-The vacancies may be filled or new offices created and filled at any meeting of the Board of Directors.
-Each officer shall hold office until his or her successor shall have been duly elected and qualified.
+The officers of the corporation will be elected annually by the Board of Directors at the Annual/General meeting immediately following the election of seven (7) Directors.
+If, in extenuating circumstances, the election of officers is not held at the meeting, the election of officers will be held as soon thereafter as is practical.

 Section 3.
 Removal

-Any officer of the corporation may be removed by a majority vote of a quorum of Directors.
+Any officer of the corporation may be removed with cause by a majority vote of a 2/3 quorum of Directors (see Article 3, Section 3).

 Section 4.
 President

-The president shall be the principal executive officer of the corporation and shall, in general, supervise and conduct the activities and operations of the corporation.
-He or she shall have general supervision of the affairs of the corporation, and shall keep the Board of Directors fully informed and shall freely consult with them concerning the activities of the corporation.
-He or she may sign, with the secretary or any other proper officer of the corporation authorized by the Board of Directors in the name of the corporation, all contracts and documents authorized either generally or specifically by the Board.
-He or she shall preside at all meetings of the board of Directors and of The Poet Tree, Incorporated.
-He or she shall perform such other duties as shall from time to time be assigned to him or her by the Board of Directors.
+The president is the principal executive officer of the corporation and will, in general, supervise and conduct the activities and operations of the corporation.
+They have general supervision of the affairs of the corporation, and will keep the Board of Directors fully informed, and freely consult with them concerning the activities of the corporation.
+They may sign, with the secretary or any other proper officer of the corporation authorized by the Board of Directors in the name of the corporation, all contracts and documents authorized either generally or specifically by the Board.
+They will preside at all meetings of the Board of Directors and of The Poet Tree, Incorporated.
+They will perform such other duties as may from time to time be assigned to them by the Board of Directors.

 Section 5.
 Vice President

-The vice president shall have such powers and duties as may be assigned to him or her by the president or the Board of Directors.
-In the absence of the president, the vice president shall, in general, perform the duties of the president.
+The vice president will have such powers and duties as may be assigned to them by the president or the Board of Directors.
+In the absence of the president, the vice president will, in general, perform the duties of the president.

 Section 6.
 Secretary

-The secretary shall act as secretary of all the meetings of the Board of Directors, and shall keep the minutes of all such meetings in books proposed for that purpose.
-He or she shall attend to the giving and serving of all notices of the corporation, and shall see that the seal of the corporation is affixed to all documents the execution of which on behalf of the corporation under its seal is duly authorized in accordance with the provisions of these bylaws.
-He or she shall perform all other duties customarily incident to the office of secretary, subject to the control of the Board of Directors, and shall perform such additional duties as shall from time to time be assigned to him or her by the board of Directors.
+The secretary will act as secretary of all the meetings of the Board of Directors, and keep the minutes of all such meetings in books proposed for that purpose, as well as any relevant special documents.
+They will attend to the giving and serving of all notices of the corporation, and see that the logo of the corporation is affixed to all documents as duly authorized by the provisions of these Bylaws.
+They will perform all other duties customarily relevant to the office of secretary, subject to the control of the Board of Directors, and will perform additional duties as might from time to time be assigned to them by the Board of Directors.

 Section 7.
 Treasurer

-The Treasurer shall have custody of all funds of the corporation which may come into his or her hands.
-He or she shall keep or cause to be kept full and accurate accounts of receipts and disbursements of the corporation, and shall deposit all moneys and other valuable effects of the corporation and shall perform all duties customarily incident to the position of treasurer, subject to the control of the Board of Directors, and shall, when required, give security for the faithful performance of his or her duties as the Boards of Directors may determine.
-The treasurer shall be required to prepare and annual accounting statement which shall be presented to the Board of Directors at their annual meeting.
+The Treasurer will have custody of all funds of the corporation.
+They will keep, or cause to be kept, full and accurate accounts of receipts and disbursements of the corporation, and deposit all moneys and other valuable effects of the corporation, and perform all duties customary to the position of treasurer, subject to the control of the Board of Directors.
+The treasurer will be required to prepare an annual accounting statement which will be presented to the Board of Directors at their Annual meeting, and apprise the Board, at Regular meetings, of the status of assets of the corporation, and any financial concerns.

 ARTICLE 5